 During meditation, it’s common to experience sensations of anxiety or tension that arise seemingly out of nowhere.
 Since most of us associate meditation with being calm and relaxed, it’s natural to assume that these uncomfortable feelings mean we’re doing something wrong and to try to figure out where they’re coming from.
 But what if these challenging feelings are actually a sign that you’re doing it right?
 In this short Q&A, Craig shares an unconventional perspective on the experience of tension in meditation and offers a simple approach to navigating even the most uncomfortable feelings when they arise.

-Below the audio is a downloadable MP3, if you’d prefer to engage the content in that way.
+Below the audio is a downloadable MP3 and an edited transcript, if you’d prefer to engage the content in that way.

 Want to download the mp3 version?
 Click here.